pdf-association/arlington-pdf-model/README.md

 The starting assumption is that you are a software developer and already know about the PDF document object model, PDF syntax, and how PDF files generally 'work'.
 You also have experience in debugging valid and invalid PDFs.

+If you're an end user and want to try the Arlington PDF Model integrated into software, see the online [PDFix Arlington PDF Model checker](https://pdfix.io/arlington-pdf-model/); the [veraPDF Arlington Model Checker](https://arlington.verapdf.org/); or the [veraPDF Arlington DockerHub image](https://hub.docker.com/r/verapdf/arlington).

 ## Background

-The Arlington PDF Model is a specification-derived, machine-readable definition of the full PDF document object model (DOM) as defined by the official PDF 2.0 specification [ISO 32000-2:2020](https://www.iso.org/standard/75839.html) and its [related resolved errata](https://www.pdfa.org/pdf-issues/).
+The Arlington PDF Model is a specification-derived, machine-readable definition of the full PDF document object model (DOM) as defined by the official PDF 2.0 specification [ISO 32000-2:2020](https://www.iso.org/standard/75839.html) and its [related resolved errata](https://www.pdfa.org/pdf-issues/) as well as other ISO PDF standards and commonly encountered _and documented_ extensions.
 It provides an easy-to-process structured definition of all formally defined PDF objects (dictionaries, arrays and map objects) and their relationships beginning with the file trailer using a simple text-based syntax and a small set of declarative functions.
 The Arlington PDF Model is applicable to both parsers (PDF readers) and unparsers (PDF writers).

 The Arlington definition does **not** replace the official ISO PDF specification and must always be used in conjunction with the PDF 2.0 document in order to fully understand the PDF DOM.